99Mariana/DockWinMonitor/Docker.md

 volumes:
   grafana-data:
 ````
-Explaining a little bit of the code below, the **Prometheus** service uses the official Prometheus image and exposes port 9090 to access its web interface.
+Explaining a little bit of the code below:

+The **Prometheus** service uses the official Prometheus image and exposes port 9090 to access its web interface.
 It mounts a local folder `./prometheus` to `/etc/prometheus` inside the container, allowing Prometheus to read its configuration file (`prometheus.yml`), and the `command` specifies which config file to use.
 The `restart: unless-stopped` option ensures the container restarts automatically unless explicitly stopped.

 The **Grafana** service uses the official Grafana image (version 10.4.3) and exposes port 3000 for its web interface.
 It persists data using a Docker volume called `grafana-data`, sets environment variables to define the admin username and password, and enables a specific feature toggle.
 With `depends_on: - prometheus`, Grafana starts after Prometheus, and `restart: unless-stopped` ensures it restarts automatically.

 Finally, the **volumes** section defines `grafana-data` as a named volume to persist Grafana dashboards, settings, and data even if the container is removed.

 ### Main Docker commands